dufferzafar/oh-camel/assignments/assign-7-types.md

 -- extend the pairing and projection operation for arbitrary tuples.
 Hint: use lists and use check for projection operations being of the right kind.

 -- generalise from just the two given constructors, to work with arbitrary sums that can have user-defined constructors and take tuples of arguments are arguments.

+---

+Please take care of the following

+I
+1. All submissions would be in .pl format.
+If you are providing additional files for documentation or any other purpose, then zip it along with the .pl file.
+2. Name your .pl file and zip file with your entry no
+3. Any submissions with syntactical errors will STRICTLY not be considered for evaluation.

+II

+1. All test cases would be based on predicate 'hastype(Gamma, E, T)', where Gamma, E and T are defined on Moodle.
+Make sure you exactly match the name and signature.

+2. You can create any number of internal predicates.

+3. Make sure you cover all cases of E and T defined on Moodle.

+4. Teset case queries can be based on (i) only constants, (ii) only variables or (iii) combination of variables and constants.